-An important part of your dog's health care involves the proper maintenance of its nails.
+An important part of your dog's health care involves the proper maintenance of their nails.
 Without proper care, a dog's nails can cause discomfort and even lead to medical problems down the road.
 However, many owners find the traditional means of clipping their dogs' nails challenging at best.
 Dogs often hate the process and will struggle, leading to potentially painful results.
-Fortunately, using a Dremel tool to clip your dog's nail is a safe and effective alternative.
+Fortunately, there are other options.

-Get your dog relaxed and comfortable before starting so that it will have the greatest chance of remaining calm during the process.
-An often advantageous time to work on acclimatizing your dog to the Dremel tool is shortly after a period of extended physical exercise.
-The more tired your dog is, the more likely it is to remain prone while you clip its nails with the tool.
+Get your dog relaxed and comfortable before starting so that they will have the greatest chance of remaining calm during the process.
+A good time to work on acclimatizing your dog to the Dremel tool is shortly after a period of physical exercise.
+The more tired your dog is, the more likely they are to remain prone while you clip their nails with the tool.

 Get Your Dog Acquainted with the Tool

 Show your dog the Dremel tool.
 Turn it on so that your pup hears the noise and sees the tool clearly prior to beginning the process.
 This will help ensure that your dog will not be surprised or startled when you start.
 Acclimating your pet to the tool is a process that may take some time.
 But it is important to do this because it helps your dog become accustomed to the Dremel tool, ensuring that the process is ultimately a pleasant one for both of you.

 Use a Manual Dog Nail File If Needed

 Take your dog's paw in your hand as securely as possible and gently apply the Dremel tool to each nail, sanding in a circular motion around the tips of the nails.
 If your dog pulls away, simply wait a moment and try again.
 Follow this procedure for the nails on each paw.
 Be careful because you can grind your pet's nails too far and into the quick if you grind too long.